Paschal English

 Paschal Anderson English, Jr. (born March 5, 1944) is a retired United States Air Force Colonel, a former judge, and a contestant on the fourth season of Survivor, Survivor: Marquesas.

 English served in the Air Force during the Vietnam War and later transferred to the National Guard, where he continued to serve until 1998.
 While still a member of the Air Force National Guard, he obtained a judgeship in the greater Atlanta area.
 English served there until 2010.

 English appeared on Survivor in early 2002 while still a judge, and outlasted 12 other contestants to earn his place at the penultimate Tribal Council.
 He was unwilling to betray his ally, forcing the first-ever elimination by random rock draw.
-English drew the unlucky purple rock, and therefore was the first person to be eliminated without ever having a vote cast against him.
+English drew the unlucky purple rock, and therefore was eliminated without ever having a vote cast against him.

 Early life

 Born in Birmingham, Alabama, Paschal was raised in the greater Atlanta area, where he has lived the rest of his life.
 He attended law school at the nearby University of Georgia.
-He married his wife, Beverly, and the pair had two daughters, Ashley and Rachel.
+He married his wife, Beverly, and the pair had two daughters, Ashley and Rachel(Miss Georgia (U.S. state) 1995).